galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 > ### {% icon comment %} What if I'm running a 10x sample?
 >
 > The main parameter that needs changing for a 10X Chromium sample is the 'Protocol' parameter of Alevin.
 Just select the correct 10x Chemistry there instead.
-Additionally, under 'Optional Commands', you can input a 'whitelist file'.
-This is the file of all the cell barcodes there are in 10x beads.
-You can get this file here 'https://zenodo.org/record/3457880/files/3M-february-2018.txt.gz' although you ought to check for any changes in chemistry or updates in the whitelist file directly with 10x themselves.
 {: .comment}

 This tool will take a while to run.
 Alevin produces many file outputs, not all of which we'll use.
 You can refer to the [Alevin documentation](https://salmon.readthedocs.io/en/latest/alevin.html) if you're curious what they all are, but we're most interested in is: